ashen0217/Finance-Tracker-App-FinTech/README.md

 Stay on top of your money with Finance Tracker.
 Easily record expenses, monitor budgets, and visualize where your money goes—perfect for smarter financial decisions."

-Let me know if you want one with a specific tone or for a certain audience (like students, professionals, families, etc.).